 Roger Boka was a controversial and successful Zimbabwean entrepreneur known mostly for establishing the Boka Tobacco Floors, a tobacco auction company, which was at that time was considered the largest in the world.

-When he was young, according to an account of Boka's life published in his corporate group's in-house magazine, his father worked at a general store.
+As a young man, according to an account of Boka's life published in his corporate group's in-house magazine, his father worked at a general store.
 When that burned down, the owners let workers pick over the remains, but by the time Boka's father arrived at the scene, all that was left was a chisel, a hammer and a wood plane.
 From these humble beginnings grew a furniture business.
+Died 21 February 1999.

 In 1973, he became a finance clerk and the credit controller at a carpet company.
 He left to join Royal Insurance as an underwriter sometime later.
 He was however dismissed after beating a white colleague over an argument about a proposal to have a union for black insurance workers, which was shot down.